ppy/osu-wiki/news/2023/2023-03-02-osumonthly-8.md

 **What would the aristocracy have to do with osu!(lazer)?**

-chromb incorporated™ wishes everyone the best of luck in finding the answer to this THRILLING question and remember — there's a month of osu! supporter up for grabs for the first person to guess the correct answer!
+chromb incorporated&trade; wishes everyone the best of luck in finding the answer to this THRILLING question and remember — there's a month of osu! supporter up for grabs for the first person to guess the correct answer!

 ## Things to look out for in March